Michael Blood Meteorites

 soon it vanished with a mighty burst.
 However, he had to seek shelter against the falling

-stones under a wool blanket, as stones were falling in to his boat - enough that they filled
+stones under a wool blanket, as stones were falling in

 both his hands.
 Afterwards, he said, he had thrown "the ugly black stones", which for